emreozgenc/space-game-android/README.md

 ## Asset Package
 I am using [this](https://ansimuz.itch.io/spaceship-shooter-environment) asset package.
 It is completely free for personal and commercial use.
 Maybe you want to say thank you.

+## How to use?
+Just clone or download repository and open the file with Android Studio or any Java IDE.